Bytes and Bits

 Sam Wilson

-Have you thought about how Reverse Engineering relates to Debugging?
+Have you thought about how Troubleshooting relates to Concurrency?
 Adds another layer!

 Taylor Smith